Sexual stimulation: Visual

 Studies that use visual stimulation as a means for sexual stimulation find that sexual arousal is predominantly correlated with an activation in limbic and paralimbic cortex and in subcortical structures, along with a deactivation in several parts of the temporal cortex.
 These same areas are activated during physical sexual stimulation, highlighting how powerful visual stimulation can be as a means of sexual arousal.

+A meta-analysis of 61 studies found that men are not more visually aroused than women, connecting fMRI machines to the brain of participants and projecting erotic videos and images.
+"Following a thorough statistical review of all significant neuroimaging studies, we offer strong quantitative evidence that the neuronal response to visual sexual stimuli, contrary to the widely accepted view, is independent of biological sex," the researchers wrote.
+"Our analysis demonstrates that there is no functional dimorphism in response to visual sexual stimuli between men and women."

 Olfactory

 Olfactory information is critical to human sexual behavior.
 One study investigating olfactory sexual stimulation found that heterosexual men experience sexual arousal in response to a female perfume.
 Individuals rated odourant stimulation and perceived sexual arousal.
 They also had functional MRI scans taken during the experiment.
 The results showed that olfactory stimulation with women's perfume produces activation of specific brain areas associated with sexual arousal in men.
 Another study found that homosexual men displayed similar hypothalamic activation to that of heterosexual women when smelling a testosterone derivate present in male sweat, suggesting that sexual orientation plays a role in how humans experience olfactory sexual stimulation.

 Evolutionary analysis of sex differences in reproductive strategies can help explain the importance of smell in sexual arousal due to its link to immunological profile and offspring viability.
 This is because olfactory cues may be able to trigger an incest avoidance mechanism by reflecting parts of an individual's genetic equipment.
 In one study, males rated visual and olfactory information as being equally important for selecting a lover, while females considered olfactory information to be the single most important variable in mate choice.
 Additionally, when considering sexual activity, females singled out body odour from all other sensory experiences as most able to negatively affect desire.